angular/protractor/DEVELOPER.md

 `scripts/` contains scripts used for CI setup and running tests.
 `spec/` contains e2e and unit tests and configuration files for tests.
 `testapp/` contains the code for the Angular applications that e2e tests run against.
-`website/` contains code for generating Protractor API documentation and the website at protractortest.org
+`website/` contains code for generating Protractor API documentation and the website at protractortest.org.

 Most of the code is written in TypeScript, with the exception of a few js files.

-`lib/debugger` is for element explorer, `browser.pause`, and `browser.explore`
+`lib/debugger` is for element explorer, `browser.pause` and `browser.explore`.
-`lib/driverProviders` controls how WebDriver instances are created `lib/frameworks` contains adapters for test frameworks such as Jasmine and Mocha `lib/selenium-webdriver` and `lib/webdriver-js-extender` are used ONLY for API documentation generation.
+`lib/driverProviders` controls how WebDriver instances are created.
+`lib/frameworks` contains adapters for test frameworks such as Jasmine and Mocha.
+`lib/selenium-webdriver` and `lib/webdriver-js-extender` are used ONLY for API documentation generation.

 ## Lightning Code Walkthrough